 New Six-Part Collaboration with The Philanthropist looks at Arts and Culture Philanthropy in Canada

-We are delighted to share the second article in our six-part series.
-Author Kelly Wilhelm, an Ottawa-based strategist who has worked with organizations such as the Canada Council for the Arts and the Office of the Minister of Canadian Heritage, brings a wealth of knowledge to A Balancing Act:Supporting the Arts in Canada.
+In the second article released in May, author Kelly Wilhelm, an Ottawa-based strategist who has worked with organizations such as the Canada Council for the Arts and the Office of the Minister of Canadian Heritage, brings a wealth of knowledge to A Balancing Act:Supporting the Arts in Canada.
 Kelly begins with a brief historical outline of support for the arts in Canada, moves on to contrasting the Canadian funding model with those found in the United States and Europe, before summarizing the challenges the sector currently faces.
 She concludes by arguing that the sheer growth in the number and diversity of art forms and organizations necessitates the evolution of complementary new collaborations between public and private partners.

 Following a brief summer break, we will resume in September with a series of videos featuring artists and administrators from The Musical Stage Company, Peggy Baker Dance Projects, and Why Not Theatre, who will discuss how philanthropy has helped them, as well as sharing their ideas about the role philanthropy can play to bolster better cultural engagement in Canada.